Dean Michael Wiwchar: Entry into crime

 Wiwchar was born in Stouffville into a middle-class family.
 As a teenager, he was a troublesome student in his high school and a leader of a gang.
 Wiwchar was often suspended from high school for his violence.
 In the fall of 2004, Wiwchar went on a series of violent robberies in York Region, robbing and beating people in fast food restaurants, in their homes and in their automobiles.
-While robbing first a McDonald's and then a Harvey's restaurants, Wiwchar wore a mask and engaged in gratuitous sadism as he beat the restaurant employees with a baseball bat even after he was handled the money in the cash registers.
+While robbing first a McDonald's and then a Harvey's restaurants, Wiwchar wore a mask and engaged in gratuitous sadism as he beat the restaurant employees with a baseball bat even after he was handed the money in the cash registers.
 The next day, Wiwchar broke into a house and attacked the homeowner with a knife, and mutilated his face by cutting a giant gash from his ear to his lips.
 In another incident in a pool hall in Markham, Wiwchar used his knife to stab a man.

 In August 2005, Wiwchar was convicted of armed robbery, aggravated assault and assault causing bodily harm.
 Wiwchar was sentenced to five years in prison on the account of his age as the judge hoped that he was open to rehabilitation, and Wiwchar served his sentence at the Kent and Matsqui prisons in British Columbia.
 It remains unclear why Wiwchar was sent to British Columbia as normally Canadian prisoners served their sentences in their home provinces.
 Wiwchar was a violent prisoner who was convicted three times between 2005 and 2009 for assaulting the prison guards.
 In 2009, when Wiwchar applied for parole, the National Parole Board expressed its concern about Wiwchar's "propensity for violence", his lack of remorse for his crimes and his "unresolved anger issues, impulsivity, thrill-seeking and aggressiveness issues".
 His parole officer wrote: "For such an young man to have incurred your criminal record and to have been assessed as a maximum security inmate is of concern".
 The Parole Board noted that while in prison there were "10 instances where you have been in possession of a weapon and at least five instances of assault".